-The main features of the Company's internal control and risk management systems are set out in note 4.3.
+The main features of the Company's internal control and risk management systems are set out in note 4.3 to the financial statements.

 Profits and appropriations

 The statement of comprehensive income for the year is set out on page 10.